Reduce Dementia Risk When You Have Diabetes

 • Stay socially active.
 Loneliness impacts brain health.
 It can increase your chance of a stroke by 32%.
 Social isolation in the elderly can increase dementia by 26%.
 Just being with a group of friends in a mentally engaging activity may help preserve your cognitive function.
 Your brain is stimulated by discussions, participating in group courses and by sharing your thoughts and opinions.

 • Join a Zumba class.
 You need to follow and learn dance moves.
-Tai Chi classes also require you to learn a pattern of movements.

 • Take up a new and challenging sport.
 Pickle ball is big right now.
 It enhances your ability to use oxygen, develop balance, strength and encourages you to learn and remember new rules.
 Become a referee.

-Other Interesting Brain Health information
+Other Interesting Brain Health Information

 The Harvard Medical School News Review revealed a link for women between estrogen, diabetes, and dementia.
 Women with high levels of estrogen could be more likely to develop dementia including those who have gone through menopause.
 For this reason, doctors are now less likely to prescribe hormone replacement therapy containing estrogen to older women who have been in menopause for a while.
-Women who go through menopause prior to age 45 also have a higher rate of dementia later in life.
-If you have diabetes you should talk to your doctor in-depth before considering any type of hormone replacement therapy.
-There are newer medications for hot flashes and insomnia other than hormone therapy.

 Women who are obese tend to have higher levels of estrogen and are also at an increased risk of developing both diabetes and dementia.
 Losing just 10 percent of your total body weight can make a difference.
 Obesity and high estrogen can have an impact on both men and women.
 The data collected by the CDC in 2021, states that “41.9% of adults have obesity.”

 Research has also revealed aspects of type 2 diabetes.
 Insulin resistance, glucose intolerance, and impaired insulin secretion are all associated with an increased risk of dementia.
 Test your blood sugar regularly and report fluctuations to your doctor.
-Take all your medications on a schedule to avoid blood sugar spikes.
+Take all your medications on schedule to avoid blood sugar spikes.
 Eat at least three meals and two snacks daily to keep your blood sugars regulated.
 Talk to a dietitian.
 Learn about diabetes with diabetes management skills classes.
 Know how to take control of your diabetes.

 If you have a family history of diabetes and/or dementia, there are ways to reduce your risk of developing these chronic health conditions.
 Be aware of your family medical history and share it with your health care team.

-What else can you do to protect your Brain even with Diabetes?
+What else can you do to protect your brain even with Diabetes?

 • Consider taking krill oil.
 Talk to your health care provider to see if it is right for you.
 Krill oil is being studied to see if “it can protect against many neurodegenerative processes.”
 Krill oil has a high amount of long chain Omega-3 fatty acids, antioxidants and choline.
 Choline is an essential nutrient already known to aid in brain health, function, and development.
 Krill oil is “more bioavailable” than other marine oils making it even a better choice for inflammation control.
-Further studies are still needed.
-Krill oil contains EPA (Eicosapentaenoic Acid) and DHA (Docosahexaenoic Acid).
-EPA and DHA are already known to demonstrate multiple benefits including neuroprotection, immune boosting function and improved cardiovascular function.
-Since krill oil also contains choline which helps with memory regulation plus mood and muscle control.
-Krill oil has astaxanthin which is an antioxidant that holds potential benefits for:

 1. Antidiabetic effects